 Since none of these packets will belong to an allowed session, the packets should not be processed by the TOE, and the TOE should not be adversely affected by this traffic.
 Any results that are unexpected (e.g., core dumps) are candidates for a flaw hypothesis.

 Mutation fuzz testing of the remaining fields in the required protocol headers.
 This testing requires sending mutations of well-formed packets that have both carefully chosen and random values inserted into each header field in turn (i.e. testing is to include both carefully chosen and random insertion test cases).
 The original well-formed packets would be accepted as part of a normal existing communication stream and may still be accepted as valid packets when subject to the carefully chosen mutations (the individual packet alone would be valid although its contents may not be valid in the context of preceding and/or following packets), but will often not be valid packets when random values are inserted into fields.
 The carefully chosen values should include semantically significant values that can be determined from the type of the data that the field represents, such as values indicating positive and negative integers, boundary conditions, invalid binary combinations (e.g. for flag sets with dependencies between bits), and missing start or end values.
-Randomly chosen values may not result in well-formed packets, but are included nonetheless to see whether they can lead to the device entering an insecure state.
+Randomly chosen values may not result in well-formed packets but are included nonetheless to see whether they can lead to the device entering an insecure state.
 Any results that are unexpected (e.g., core dumps) are candidates for a flaw hypothesis.

 The iTC has not identified a specific tool to be used in accomplishing the above flaw hypothesis generation activity, so any tool used by the evaluation team is acceptable.
 The evaluation team shall record in the test report the name, version, parameters, and results of all test tools used for this this activity.